ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 a shared general purpose set of services that employees at large may consume, like an overall support chat, which could combine data sets from various disciplines within the company.

-We could come up with many variations of these setups depending on the makeup of a give company, but I think this starts to paint a picture of how these services might permeate the fabric of our companies, in ways far beyond a simple single hosted service for all to use with only one central group running and supporting it, and likely much more in the ways that things like VMs, containers, orchestrators, and other technology trends have come into the picture in the past.
+We could come up with many variations of these setups depending on the makeup of a given company, but I think this starts to paint a picture of how these services might permeate the fabric of our companies, in ways far beyond a simple single hosted service for all to use with only one central group running and supporting it, and likely much more in the ways that things like VMs, containers, orchestrators, and other technology trends have come into the picture in the past.

 In much the same way in 2008 when everyone wanted corporate email on their iPhones, and in the same way that technology trends like CI/CD become widespread and normalized, so too will everyone will want and expect contextual AI assistance